-Today, numerous combo amp models are available to choose from, but few companies offer variety comparable to Carr, which makes 10 different combo models.
+Today, numerous combo guitar amp models are available to choose from, but few companies offer variety comparable to Carr, which makes 10 different combo models.

 The Skylark is the latest addition to the company’s lineup, and it packs a ton of versatile features into its compact chassis.